onera/std_e/doc/quick_start.rst

 1.4.
 Miscellaneous topics
 """""""""""""""""""""""""

-The multi-dimensional array functionnalities offered by **std_e** are described in more depth in :ref:`multi_array_user_manual`.
+The multi-dimensional array functionnalities offered by **std_e** are described in more depth in :ref:`multi_dimensional_arrays`.
 We briefly mention here some important points.

 1. Only :cpp:`std_e::dyn_multi_array<T,rank>` has been presented here.
 But other classes are available with more parametrization.
 In particular, :cpp:`std_e::fixed_multi_array<T,N0,N1...>` can be used for compile-time fixed size multi-dimensional arrays.
 2. Arrays values are by default contiguous in memory and Fortran-ordered (also called "column major" or "co-lexicographic order").
 Alternatives are available.